-If your family makes salad often, consider investing in a salad spinner to help with the cleaning of the greens.
+If your family makes salad often, consider investing in a salad spinner to help with cleaning greens.
 Have kids rinse the greens (or herbs, etc!) then place in the salad spinner and press away!

 So there you have it – my favorite kids cooking tools.
 Nothing too crazy, right?
 I would bet that you already have much of them in your own arsenal of cooking tools.

-If you start cooking with your kids, inspires by some of these tools, I would love it if you’d hope on instagram, post a picture and tag me, @morganmanages and use my hashtag #fearlesskidscooking so I can see the fun you’re having!
+If you start cooking with your kids, I would love it if you’d hop on instagram.
+Post a picture and tag me, @morganmanages and use my hashtag #fearlesskidscooking.
+I love seeing the fun you’re having!

 If you enjoyed this kids cooking tools post, you may like these..